-- The patient must be medically stable and able to tolerate evaluations and therapies prescribed - The patient must be under the care of a pulmonologist and able to produce the physician's name and contact information upon admission to the program. - The patient must be medically cleared for rehab by the physician who is following their pulmonary or phrenic nerve pacer status. - The patient/family/caregiver must bring with them: - o Portable ventilator if on the vent - o Portable oxygen and tubing if required by the patient - o Portable suctioning equipment if the patient ever requires suctioning - Resuscitation bag and mask - o Cough assist device if available - o Fully charged extra battery and box if patient has a phrenic nerve pacer
+- 1. The patient must be medically stable and able to tolerate evaluations and therapies prescribed - 2.
+The patient must be under the care of a pulmonologist and able to produce the physician's name and contact information upon admission to the program. - 3.
+The patient must be medically cleared for rehab by the physician who is following their pulmonary or phrenic nerve pacer status. - 4.
+The patient/family/caregiver must bring with them: - a.
+Portable ventilator if on the vent - b.
+Portable oxygen and tubing if required by the patient - c.
+Portable suctioning equipment if the patient ever requires suctioning - d.
+Resuscitation bag and mask - e.
+Cough assist device if available - f.
+Fully charged extra battery and box if patient has a phrenic nerve pacer